getappmap/appmap-js/docs/reference/appmap-agent-js.md

     - `mocha` if the the command contains `mocha`
     - `jest` if the the command contains `jest`
     - `process` in all other cases
-  - `mocha` and `jest` recorders record AppMaps from test cases automatically
+  - `mocha` and `jest` recorders record AppMap Data from test cases automatically
   - `remote` recorder has to be started and stopped manually with http requests
   - `process` recorder records entire processes automatically, from start to finish
 - `--command="_start command_"` : alternate method of specifying the app- or tests-starting command, wrapped in quotes